rihorn/map675-assignment04/README.md

       }
 ```
-I was able to appropriate populate the
+I was able to appropriate populate the points in a polygon.

 ![Points In a Polygons](images/pointsPolgyon.PNG)